FAQ

 Q. Why do you post so much on social media?

-If you don't look at social media as a free way to market your business, then you're not very good at business.
-Social media is a free way to build my brand and my business, and share my images and get more business.
+Business is about marketing.
+And marketing is about putting your product in front of people's eyes.
+If you don't look at social media as a free way to market your business, then you're not very good at business and you will fail as a professional photographer.
+Social media is a free way to build my brand and my business, and share my images to get more business.

-Q. What do you carry in your camera bag?
+Q. What do you carry in your camera bag to these races?

 70-200mm f2.8 VR